vasdee/git-tag-flow/README.md

 assumes that a manifest exists that defines the correct version of the SPA and backend components, like a `docker-compose.yml` file or VM cloud init script.

+You can of course tailor the tag to contain whatever information you require, if this basic structure doesn't fit your needs.
+It's entirely up to you, as long as you can parse the structure and use it.
+Keep in mind that the purpose of a git tag, especially a `release/` tag in GTF is mark when an event happen, so that you can trace a deployment back to your source code.
+Putting more than just 'facts' like environments etc in there, might make this traceability less deterministic.

+### Deployment and Service repositories

+In a multi-repository setup, your typical setup might be a single git repository per service, which produces a single artefact, be that a docker image or other.

+Multiple of these services would exist within a given solution and the combination of them communicating comprises what makes up a deployment.

+Typically a single git repository exists that defines what versions of what services define a given release.
+In this document it is referred to as a *deployment manifest* but you can think of it as a simple `docker-compose.yml` , when using GTF with docker services.
+Of course it could also be much more complicated, depending on your release process.

 ### Restrictions on Tag placement